 We can observe that the speedups for ToyFDTD are not good (orange line) as they stall for 4 or more threads, and they even decrease for 8 threads.
 The speedups do not scale with the number of threads because the parallelization overhead is bigger if we raise the number of threads.

 As the ToyFDTD is a simple 3D FDTD code, we have assumed that other FDTD codes that are more complex have the same algorithmic structure and, thus, the parallelization strategy is still valid.
 These more complex FDTD codes are assumed to have higher arithmetic intensity.
 We have analyzed the performance by increasing the arithmetic intensity of the ToyFDTD code by hand.
 For illustrative purposes, ToyFDTD executes 5 floating-point operations to calculate each element hx[i][j][k].
 In the FDTD experiment, we have increased arithmetic intensity so that to calculate hx[i][j][k] the number of floating-point operations is aproximately 4*10^6.
 The resulting speedups of FDTD (red line) demonstrate that with higher arithmetic intensities the OpenMP parallel code scales better.
 This is because the impact of the parallelization overhead is attenuated by the higher computational load of the code.

 Conclusions on Parallelization of FDTD Codes

-Parallelware is a technology that discovers the parallelism implicit in sequential codes and, just in one click, auto-generates OpenMP-enabled parallel code.
+Parallelware is a technology that discovers the parallelism implicit in sequential codes and, just in one click, generates OpenMP-enabled parallel code.
 Parallelware always guarantees correctness and exploitation of the coarser-grained and fine-grained parallelism available in the sequential code, minimizing the parallelization overhead.